dtrelogan/react-formstate/docs/workingWithFormState.md

 };
 ```

 You can use accessor methods to read whatever you want from your "form state".
-To keep HTML inputs happy, values are typically coerced to strings upon access, but you have a choice in the matter:
+To keep HTML inputs happy, values are typically coerced to strings upon retrieval, but you have a choice in the matter:

 ```es6
 render() {